cwqt/site/posts/_posts/2019-10-09-twin-peaks-saphire-calypso-arg.md

 Both `M` and `N` are 13 digit codes, considering ISBNs have been used before and are 13 digits it would be wise to say those are the probable values.

-This leads me on to the comments next to `M` and `N`, initially I was very confused by these, I thought they  were just more keymats, but I think they're actually placed there such that we get the correct ISBNs.
+This leads me on to the comments next to `M` and `N`, I thought they were just more keymats, but I think they're actually placed there such that we get the correct ISBNs.

 By pure chance I found this amazon page: <https://www.amazon.com/Book-Law-Aleister-Crowley/dp/0877283346> and to my surprise the publisher is Weiser books!
 Published in 1987 also.